All Episodes

 True, but I have studied people that were Muslim that do have that inside perspective.

-And they themselves say that to be a good Muslim, you have to adhere to jihad.
+And they themselves say that to be a good Muslim.

-But, honey, I mean, look, honestly, like we know and we have come across, in fact, we know a number of people who have, for example, become atheists.
+But honey, I mean, look, honestly, like we know and we have come across, in fact, we know a number of people who have, for example, become atheists.

-They would tell you the same thing about Christianity.
+These are people raised in the church, they would tell you the same thing about Christianity.

 Now, again, it's not that we won't listen to such people, but we cannot consider them to be true and authentic interpreters of the Bible just because they broke with it, right?